Datateknologerna-vid-Abo-Akademi/gulis/TUXEDO.md

 ## What you can do with tuxedo

 * Use it like an other Linux terminal/computer (see Linux section for more info).
-* Write and run python, c and other code.
+* Write and run Python, C and other code.
 * Store and access your files from anywhere anytime.
 * Use it as an virtual environment.
 * Host your users.abo.fi webpage.